yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 4. Seafood Processing, Storage, and Flavor Quality (Post-harvest)

-If Section 1 examines how farming conditions shape shellfish quality before harvest, this line of research turns to what happens once the animals leave the water.
+Whereas Section 1 focuses on how farming conditions shape shellfish quality before harvest, this research examines the physiological and biochemical changes that occur after harvest during processing, live holding, and storage.
 During my earlier training, I investigated the physiological, biochemical, and flavor-related changes that occur in oysters and mussels during post-harvest processing, live holding, and storage—to identify the mechanisms driving quality deterioration and inform more effective preservation strategies.
-By identifying the processing and storage conditions that best preserve flavor integrity and freshness, this research supports the development of practical, evidence-based post-harvest strategies that improve the eating quality and market value of shellfish products.
+By identifying the processing and storage conditions that best preserve flavor integrity and freshness, this research supports the development of practical, evidence-based post-harvest strategies that improve product quality, shelf life, and market value.

 **Research topics:**

-- Shellfish quality evaluation
-- Seafood preservation technologies
+- Seafood preservation
-- Flavor-related quality changes
+- Shellfish flavor chemistry
-- Live storage and shelf-life extension
+- Live storage
+- Shelf-life extension
+- Quality evaluation
 <br>

 <div style="text-align:center;">